zagui440s/personalCP/1-Js-Py-Intro/1-installfest/installfest-cli.md

   - These aren't exactly 'commands' but 'operators', and they are what make `echo` useful.
   - Ex: `echo "hello world" > hello.txt` will overwrite (or create) `hello.txt` with the echoed input
   - Ex: `echo "goodbye moon" >> hello.txt` will concatenate `hello.txt` with the echoed input

-- `|`

-  - 'pipe', another operator, 'pipes' output into another command.
-  - Ex: `less hello.txt | sort` is equivalent to `sort hello.txt`

-- `&`

-  - runs one command, does not wait for it to finish, then begins running the next command
-  - Ex: `touch file1.txt & touch file2.txt`
-  - Kind of dangerous unless you know the two commands can be run simultaneously with no guarantee as to who is done first

-- `&&`
-  - runs one command, waits for it to finish, then begins running the next command
-  - Ex: `touch file1.txt && code file1.txt`
-  - Not dangerous, just a way of chaining commands together in one line

 ## Resources